Haivision/srt/docs/features/latency.md

 function is called at the receiver side.
 This SRT latency is the actual time difference between these two events.

 The goal of the latency (TSBPD) mechanism
 =========================================

-The strict goal of this mechanism is to have the time distance between two consecutive packets on the receiver side identical as they were at the sender side.
-Obviously this requires some extra delay defined from upside that should define when exactly the packet can be retrieved by the receiver application, and if the packet arrived earlier than this time, it will have to wait in the receiver buffer until this time comes.
-This time for the packet N is roughly defined as:
+SRT employs a TimeStamp Based Packet Delivery (TSBPD) mechanism with strict goal of keeping the time interval between two consecutive packets on the receiver side identical to what they were at the sender side.
+This requires introducing an extra delay that should define when exactly the packet can be retrieved by the receiver application -- if the packet arrives early, it must wait in the receiver buffer until the delivery time.
+This time for a packet N is roughly defined as:

 ```